-Rosanna Arkle Showcases Killer Figure Wearing Tiger-Print Bathing Suit In Beachside Video
+Rosanna Arkle Showcases Killer Figure, Wearing Tiger-Print Bathing Suit In Beachside Video

 In the caption, Rosanna said the perfect summer setup included the beach and the drink.
 Her fans gushed over how sexy she looked in the update.

-“Nothing wrong with that body,” one admirer wrote win a thumbs up emoji.
+“Nothing wrong with that body,” one admirer wrote with a thumbs-up emoji.

 “Lord have mercy,” joked a second fan.